Hey there! I am Celso Neto

 Have you ever noticed that anybody driving slower than you is an idiot, and anyone going faster than you is a maniac?

 We should not allow ourselves to be in that mindset while reviewing a PR, as it demonstrate lack of empathy.
-We should try to set aside matters of personal taste and the practices we would like the codebase to have, but stick to the feature we are working, the current conventions and the zeitgeist of the team.
-We should, of course, remember, another fellow human has written the code.
+We should try to set aside matters of personal taste and how we would like the codebase to look like, but stick to the feature we are working on, the current conventions and the zeitgeist of the team.
+We should remember that another fellow human has written the code.

 The Goals of a PR evaluation

-1. In-line with the feature / fix it is related to;
+1. In-line with the feature or fix it is related to;

 2. Free of semantic issues that may cause bugs or deviations from business rules;